Industry information at your fingertips

 For detailed information about the amounts and types of (a) sex and nudity, (b) violence and gore, (c) profanity, (d) alcohol, drugs, and smoking, and (e) frightening and intense scenes in this movie, consult the IMDb Parents Guide for this movie.
 The Parents Guide for The Caine Mutiny can be found here.

-The story is told from the point of Ensign Willis Seward Keith (Robert Francis), newly graduated from the Naval Academy.
-Keith is assigned to the USS Caine, a 20-year old, tired Navy minesweeper.
+The story is told from the point of Ensign Willis Seward Keith (Robert Francis), newly graduated from Officer Candidate School at Princeton University.
+Keith is assigned to the USS Caine, a tired 20-year old Navy minesweeper.
 When Lieutenant Commander Philip Queeg (Humphrey Bogart), the new commanding officer, shows signs of paranoia and mental instability, the crew of the Caine begin to doubt his ability to captain the ship.
 When they get caught in a violent typhoon and Queeg freezes up, matters come to a head.
 With Keith's support, Executive Lieutenant Steve Maryk (Van Johnson), fearing for the safety of the ship, relieves Queeg from duty.
 Upon returning to port, however, Maryk and Keith face a court-martial for mutiny.

 Not according to a disclaimer at the beginning of the movie that says: 'There has never been a mutiny in a ship of the United States Navy.
 The truths of this film lie not in its incidents but in the way a few men meet the crisis of their lives.'